lalalandluvu/Paper2Podcast/README.md

 **Turn your academic papers into engaging audio podcasts.**

-Paper2Podcast is an AI-powered tool that transforms dense research papers (PDFs) into entertaining, conversational podcast scripts and then synthesizes them into high-quality audio using OpenAI's text-to-speech technology.
+Paper2Podcast is an AI-powered tool that transforms dense research papers (PDFs or Word Docs) into entertaining, conversational podcast scripts and then synthesizes them into high-quality audio using OpenAI's text-to-speech technology.

 ## 🌐 Live Demo